WHERE TO COMPOST: NORTH CAROLINA

 -Compost Now: If you're a resident but don't have room to compost in your yard, this service will collect your food scraps in a bin that they provide.

--French Broad Food Co-op: This local foods grocery store has a small compost bin; you may be able to deposit a few food scraps in it if you’re traveling to the area, in exchange for a purchase.
+-French Broad Food Co-op: This local foods grocery store has a small compost bin.
+If you’re traveling to the area, ask if you you may be able to deposit a few food scraps in exchange for a purchase.

 -Compost Now: If you live in the Triangle area but can't have room to compost in your yard (or don't have a yard), these folks can collect your food scraps for a small subscription fee.

 -Duke University: If you're just visiting the area and have a little compost to dispose of on your trip, take advantage of the awesome composting on the campus of Duke University in Durham - it's especially prevalent in the buildings of their Nicholas School.

 -Food Fwd: These folks service the food and restaurant industry, offering food scrap collection for businesses and commercial entities.

 -Tilthy Rich Compost: A bicycle-powered food scrap collection service in Durham.